AdamHadouTemsamani/project-description/docs/project_description.md

   - '*Commit auhor*' mode prints the name of each author and a list of the number of commits a day and the date for those commits for that author.
 - Should be able to:
   - Analyse Git repositories and store them in Database.
+- A local copy of the chosen repository should be created in a temporary folder if it does not already exist

 ### Development